MustafaCrumpton/fileSorter/README.md

 # fileSorter
+This project was completed in June 2024
-Automatically sorts user's files from downloads folder to a designated location
+Automatically sorts user's files from their downloads folder to a designated location on their desktop.